 Our mailbag is always full of questions from our friends about how to best care for their pups.
-And one of the biggest is what to do when their hips and joints get creaky and painful.
-So let’s talk a little bit about how we can help.
+And one of the most frequent questions we receive is what to do when pet's hips and joints get creaky and sore.
+So let’s talk a little bit about what you can do to help.

 Hip and joint troubles come in two unhappy packages: degenerative and developmental.

 Degenerative joint pain appears over time as aging joints slowly stop working as well as they used to.
-It usually shows up as osteoarthritis, which is different from rheumatoid arthritis, a condition where the immune system goes a little haywire and actually attacks the joints.
+Unfortunately, the immune system goes a little haywire with age and actually attacks the joints.

-Arthritis often occurs when dogs hit their senior years (that means age 7 and up).
+Hip and joint problems often occur when dogs hit their senior years (that means age 6-7 and up).
 As they age, the cartilage (or the soft cushion between bones) begins to thin and cause rubbing of the bones.
-Inflammation and stiffness in those joints then make it difficult for dogs to get up and go.
+Stiffness and soreness in those joints then make it difficult for dogs to get up and go.

 Developmental issues, on the other hand, are usually genetic and happen when hips or joints don’t grow the way they’re supposed to.
 The most common type here is hip dysplasia, which strikes when the hip joint’s ball doesn’t quite fit into its socket and the two grind against each other whenever the leg moves.